pal03377/master-thesis/thesis.typ

 // Fetching Feedback Suggestions
 // - Previously, text feedback suggestions were generated by Artemis before allowing the tutor to start a new assessment: The suggestions were included in the initial response for starting the assessment.
 // - We changed this behavior to fetch the feedback suggestions from Athena after the tutor starts the assessment.
 This is because of performance and reliability concerns (see #nfrlink("nfrImmediateGrading") and #nfrlink("nfrLMSIndependence"))
-We have moved away from Artemis preemptively generating feedback suggestions.
+We have moved away from Artemis generating feedback suggestions.
 Now, only when a tutor begins an assessment, the system fetches these suggestions from Athena.
-This modification aims to enhance both system performance and reliability, with detailed discussions on these issues found in #nfrlink(<nfrImmediateGrading>) and #nfrlink(<nfrLMSIndependence>).
+This change is motivated by performance and reliability concerns, as discussed in @designGoals.

 == Communication between Artemis and Athena
 === JSON Schema for Data Transmission